 But you still want a 'normal' number of hours in your working week, with time to see your friends and fam and do something nice for yourself.

 You want to be in charge of your business, but not need to have it consuming your life just to make some cash.

 You get the picture.
 You painted the picture.

 The good news is: it’s possible.
 But not without good tech.

 For all of those things to happen, you need 100% visibility over EVERY part of business.
 But you don’t have time to make endless calls, dash around to all the sites to see the action on-the-ground, flick between POS accounts, reconcile and count, calculate benchmarks or pull reports from your many different software systems to cross-check.

 You don’t have time, because you’re busy in the physical world, running a business.
 Or two, or ten.
 Taking care of customers, making sure the food is flawless, managing a casual workforce.
-And hopefully, after all of that, living your own personal life in a meaningful way.
+And hopefully, after all of that, living your own personal life.

 It doesn’t matter if you’re running one or 100 businesses, ain’t nobody got time for spreadsheets.

 What you want is total communication across your site/s, with all the important numbers in one place.
 What feels like a great roster might not look so great when it’s put against purchasing and compared with another site.

 When your accounting and rostering and POS all communicate on a singular platform alongside ordering, stock management and timekeeping … that’s when your business can actually reach peak performance.